UAE: Residents sell home-made meals for pick-up at their doorsteps in new dining trend

 The key to success for many of these home-based food businesses has been the use of social media platforms to connect directly with customers.
 IW Project, a home-based food service in Khorfakan, started with a simple passion for cooking, offering hot chocolate as their first product.
 Since then, Taif Khalid Alnaqbi, owner of IW Project, has expanded the menu to include a variety of homemade meals and treats.

-“I started with hot chocolate, but as I saw the joy and satisfaction on people’s faces, I decided to offer more foods that would make them feel at home.
+“I started with hot chocolate, but as I saw the joy and satisfaction on people’s faces, I decided to offer more food items that would make them feel at home.
 The feedback from friends and family, and their support, pushed me to turn my passion into a business,” said Alnaqbi.

 To ensure a smooth experience for his customers, Alnaqbi shared that she has implemented a well-organised system for order pickup.
 “I make sure to organise and communicate clearly with them ahead of time.
 I set specific pickup windows for each customer to avoid crowding, and ensure that orders are prepared well in advance, so they’re ready as soon as the customer arrives,” she explained.